Fundamental Factors Activity

 You are to submit ALL of the same fundamental factors for both crude and natural gas shown in Lesson 2 and give your opinion on how they impact prices for oil and natural gas.
 Fundamental Factors assignments should be submitted to the Fundamental Factors Dropbox on Canvas for each week.

 A detailed grading rubric for the Fundamental Factors activities is available at the bottom of the instructions.

 An example of a complete answer would be:

 The Energy Information Agency’s Weekly Natural Gas Storage Report showed an injection of +50 Bcf.
 This was below the expectation of +60 Bcf, therefore, it was seen as “bullish” since less supply was put into storage implying that demand was higher than expected.
 Prices would increase under this scenario.
 Total gas in storage now stands at 1.5 Tcf which is below the 5-year average as well as last year at this time.

 Return to Canvas to complete the L3 Quiz.

 Submitting Your Work

-Pricing Activity: Submit your findings as a single word processed document to the Activity Drop Box in Canvas.
+Pricing Activity: Submit your findings as a single Word document or PDF to the L3 Activity Dropbox in Canvas.

-Fundamental Factors: Submit your work as a single word document and to the Lesson 3 Fundamental Factors Activity in Canvas.
+Fundamental Factors: Submit your work as a single Word document or PDF to the Lesson 3 Fundamental Factors Dropbox in Canvas.